cybersecurityaaron/cybersecurity-portfolio/README.md

 ## 🔐 About Me

 I’m a cybersecurity professional with 3 years of IT assurance experience across the U.S., South Korea, and Germany.
-Skilled in GRC, audit, and cloud security, I'm pivoting deeper into technical cloud security, compliance, and U.S. gov/contractor-focused roles.
+Skilled in GRC, audit, and cloud security, I'm pivoting deeper into technical cloud security and compliance focused roles.

 ---